 Are Dogs the Only Species that Can Suffer from Concave Breast?

 In addition to dogs, pectus excavatum has been reported in humans, felines, cows, and sheep.
 The malformation is notable in non-domestic mammals such as sea otters, ruffed lemurs, and rare mammals from the rainforests of Asia.

 Even though you may consider the deformed concave chest to be exceptional, it is more common than you think.

 In this article, I covered the most important things you need to pay attention to if your dog suffers from a caved-in chest deformity.
 The most common indicator of the condition is a dent in the chest.

-Please don’t hesitate if you notice the bone abnormality.
-Don’t let your puppy suffer and live badly.
-The malformation is proved to reduce the life expectancy of the dog.
+Please don't hesitate if you notice a bone abnormality.
+Don't let your puppy suffer and live badly.
+The malformation is proven to reduce the life expectancy of the dog.

 The sooner you bring your pup to the veterinary clinic, the better!
 I hope I have covered everything that concerned you!

 If you have any questions, please leave them in the comment section below.